rizinorg/book/src/scripting/intro.md

 ## Scripting

-Radare2 provides a wide set of a features to automate boring work.
+Rizin provides a wide set of a features to automate boring work.
-It ranges from the simple sequencing of the commands to the calling scripts/another programs via IPC (Inter-Process Communication), called r2pipe.
+It ranges from the simple sequencing of the commands to the calling scripts/another programs via IPC (Inter-Process Communication), called rz-pipe.

 As mentioned a few times before there is an ability to sequence commands using `;` semicolon operator.